 Both Motels and Careful present the group’s music on a take-it-or-leave-it basis, presumably on the assumption that it would be uncool to attempt persuasion.
 Martha Davis croons with just a trace of husky sensuality, kept from seeming too involved by relentlessly quirky material and jagged backing.
 Motels includes “Anticipating” and “Porn Reggae,” icy songs about sex; Careful (on which a short-lived lineup included ex-Pop guitarist Tim McGovern, who was Davis’s boyfriend at the time) features “Danger,” which flirts with emotion without succumbing.
 (The band’s third album was rejected by Capitol for being too “strange” and “dark,” with no obvious single; 30 years later it saw the light of day as Apocalypso.)

-Davis and the Motels dispensed with McGovern but retained the shelved album’s producer, Val Garay (Linda Ronstadt, Kim Carnes), and tried again.
+Davis and the Motels dispensed with McGovern but retained the shelved album’s producer, Val Garay (Linda Ronstadt, Kim Carnes) and tried again.
 The result was All Four One, which pulled the Motels away from the rock fringe and, largely to Garay’s credit, made a crumbling low-commercial-potential outfit into stars.
-Though much of the material is still irritatingly affected, you can bet everyone noticed that the LP’s big hit, “Only the Lonely,” is an old-fashioned romantic ballad, which ironically had been recorded (and clearly missed as a single by the wise men at the band’s label) for the abandoned album.
+Though much of the material is still irritatingly affected, you can bet everyone noticed that the LP’s big hit, “Only the Lonely,” is an old-fashioned romantic ballad, which ironically had been recorded (and absurdly overlooked by the supposed wise men at the band’s label) for the abandoned album.

 Besides an overly generous 19 selections, the belated Motels compilation No Vacancy has weird liner notes by Australian journalist Glenn Baker that dwell on the group’s popularity Down Under.
 Couldn’t the record company find an American writer with a nice word or two for the Motels?